zacnider/entrofhe/docs/examples/anti/README.md

 ## Examples

-- [EntropyMissingAllowThis](./EntropyMissingAllowThis.md) - Missing FHE.allowThis() permissions with EntropyOracle
+- [EntropyMissingAllowThis](./EntropyMissingAllowThis.md) - Learn how to missing fhe.allowthis() permissions with encrypted randomness
-- [EntropyViewWithEncrypted](./EntropyViewWithEncrypted.md) - View functions with encrypted values and EntropyOracle (not allowed)
+- [EntropyViewWithEncrypted](./EntropyViewWithEncrypted.md) - Learn how to encrypt a single value using FHE.fromExternal

 ## Overview